MapperKeeper/mapperkeeper-geojson-spec/README.md

 ## 1. Purpose

-This specification attempts to create a standard for styling geospatial data, setting popup contents, and listing images and YoutTube videos for a feature that can be easily uploaded to [MapperKeeper](http://www.mapperkeepeer.com).
+This specification attempts to create a standard for styling geospatial data, setting popup contents, and listing images and YouTube videos for a feature that can be easily uploaded to [MapperKeeper](http://www.mapperkeepeer.com).

 ## 2. Format